Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Introduction

+Pure quantum states are often approximately encoded in classical states in various quantum information processing tasks, such as classical bit strings storing probability amplitudes of pure states in the classical simulation of quantum circuits; classical data obtained by measurement in state tomography or state estimation; classical descriptions of quantum circuits that generate target pure states in quantum circuit synthesis \cite{VSI06, FWNRJ21}.
+Recently, compact classical encodings from which one can predict probability distributions on outcomes obtained by measurements in certain classes have been developed \cite{HKP20,R99,GS19}.

 The key issue is the minimum encoding.
 Here, we investigate it in terms of the minimum length $n$ of classical bit strings, with which one can approximately achieve any information processing task achievable with the original pure state on a $d$-dimensional system.
-That is, from the classical strings, one can construct a quantum state $\hat{\rho}$ that is indistinguishable from the original state $\phi$ within a certain precision.
+That is, from the classical strings, one can construct a quantum state $\hat{\rho}$ that is indistinguishable from the original state $\phi$ within a certain accuracy by any measurements.
 In addition to {\it deterministic encodings}, which deterministically associate $\phi$ with a classical bit string, we consider {\it probabilistic encodings}, which associate $\phi$ with one of multiple classical strings according to some distribution.
 That is, in probabilistic encodings, $\phi$ is associated with an ensemble of classical strings from which $\hat{\rho}$ is constructed as an ensemble of the quantum states encoded in the classical strings.
-Note that a lower bound for a particular task called distributed quantum sampling \cite{M19} immediately implies $n=\Omega(d)$.